SolarArbiter/SolarArbiter.github.io/documentation/dashboard/administration.md

     organization e.g. adding measurements to an
     observation.

--   **Create metadata:** Allows a user to create new sites, observations, forecasts and probabilistic forecasts.
-Also allows the creation of reports.
+-   **Create metadata:** Allows a user to create new sites, observations, forecasts, probabilistic forecasts, reports, and aggregates.

 -   **Delete data and metadata:** Allows a user to delete sites, observations, forecasts, probabilistic forecasts as well as any